Epidemiologists study the patterns, causes and effects of diseases in groups of people

 - problem-solving skills to identify and find solutions to day-to-day practical problems

 - multi-tasking skills when managing a range of varied tasks, while keeping to agreed deadlines

-- experience of creating and giving presentations to a varied group of internal and external stakeholders
+- experience of creating and giving presentations to groups of internal and external stakeholders

-- high levels of numeracy, combined with deep analytical skills.
+- high levels of numeracy, combined with analytical skills.

-Learning statistical software packages such as SAS, STATA or R can also be helpful.
+Learning how to use statistical software packages, such as SAS, STATA or R, can also be helpful.